Equivalence between the Fitness-Complexity and the Sinkhorn-Knopp algorithms: Results and Discussion

 \end{itemize}

+The productivity gap is clearly related to the Fitness and the top exported product (by complexity), as shown in Fig.~\ref{fig:prod_gap}.
+The left panel shows an intriguing U-shaped relationship between countries' fitness and productivity gaps: It is not the highest-fitness or the lowest-fitness countries that exhibit the largest productivity gaps, but the countries with intermediate fitness values.
+Intermediate-fitness countries are likely those with unexpressed capabilities, that might benefit the most from the exploitation pathway described above.
+The three categories of countries can be loosely identified in Fig.~\ref{fig:prod_gap}, right panel.
+The countries that might benefit the most from the learner and explorer pathways are close to the forbidden region of $M_{cp}$, whereas those that may benefit the most from the exploiter pathway exhibit middle top-product complexity, intermediate fitness values, and a very large productivity gap.
+In appendix~\ref{app:gap-table} we show the entire list of countries with their productivity gap and top exported product.

 Clearly, Fitness is a single parameter and cannot fully explain the productivity gaps.
-A finer description of export baskets is needed to identify opportunities for new products and optimal development strategies.
-For example, our simplified classification could be integrated with network-based approaches~\cite{Pugliese2017} and machine learning approaches~\cite{Tacchella2021} zto better predict product development probabilities, which might suggest new future development pathways for countries.
+A finer description of export baskets is needed to identify opportunities for new products and optimal development strategies, which we leave for future studies.
+For example, our simplified classification could be integrated with network-based approaches~\cite{Pugliese2017} and machine learning approaches~\cite{Tacchella2021} to better predict product development probabilities, which might suggest new future development pathways for countries.